SchokiCoder/book_modern_c/src/24_optional.md

 Also there is a difference in where this data is saved.
 The actual string of "ptr" has been baked into the binary file.
 While the array-based strings are in the stack.
-This also comes with funny side-effect that you cannot change anything within "ptr".
+This also comes with the funny side-effect that you cannot change anything within "ptr".
 If you try to change a character within you will be granted a segfault.